 - Test Plans are associated at the campaign level and Test Groups are associated at the line item level.

-- You will only be able to assign test groups to line items whose campaigns have a test plan assigned.
+- You can only assign test groups to line items whose campaigns have an assigned test plan.

 |Test Plan||Test Groups||User Index Range*|